 Shakespeare on Tour: A program that brings a five-actor, fifty-five minute version of a Shakespeare play to up to 150 schools, and community sites statewide, serving up to approximately 45,000 each season.
-Due to the pandemic in 2020, the tour ceased in-person performances in March; in the fall of 2020, using the learnings from Free Shakespeare at Home, a series of educational experiences were provided to schools and the public called Takes on Shakes.
+After a pandemic pause during which the online Takes on Shakes was offered, in 2022 Shakespeare on Tour began preparing for its return to in-person performances in 2023 with A Midsummer Night's Dream.

 Bay Area Shakespeare Camps: A program that provides Bay Area youth with the opportunity to study and perform Shakespeare in a fun, supportive environment.
 The program serves up to three hundred children in summer sessions at community centers, schools, and houses of worship throughout the Bay Area.
-Due to the pandemic in 2020, the camps migrated to an online learning environment.
+After migrating online during the pandemic, camps returned in person in 2022.
 The Organization offers full and partial scholarships for eligible campers.

 Residencies & Workshops: Residencies and workshops provide an interactive series of classes that bring Shakespeare to life for students of all backgrounds and levels of interest, enhancing curriculum and aligning with the Common Core in subjects such as English, History and Theater Arts, SF Shakes teaching artists facilitate the artistic and personal growth of each student while transforming the group into a fun, engaging, interactive ensemble.
 Residencies include "Shakespeare's Heartbeat" residencies, engaging students on the autism spectrum.
-Shakespeare's Heartbeat is in residence at Francisco Middle School and the College of Adaptive Arts.
+Shakespeare's Heartbeat is in residence at Francisco Middle School, Everett Middle School, and the College of Adaptive Arts.